What is Azure Stack?

 - ASDK is associated with a single Azure Active Directory (Azure AD) or Active Directory Federation Services (AD FS) identity provider.
 You can create multiple users in this directory and assign subscriptions to each user.

-- With all components deployed on the single machine, there are limited physical resources available for tenant resources.
-This configuration is not intended for scale or performance evaluation.
+- Because Azure Stack components are deployed on one host computer, there are limited physical resources available for tenant resources.
+This configuration is not intended to scale or performance evaluation.

-- Networking scenarios are limited due to the single host/NIC requirement.
+- Networking scenarios are limited because of the single host and NIC deployment requirements.